-A crisis can occur anytime without a warning or without the early signs.
-Companies that successfully ride out the storm are usually the ones who have prepared repeatedly for various scenarios and have their ducks in a row when a crisis hits them.
+A crisis can occur anytime without a warning.
+Companies that successfully ride out the storm are usually the ones who have prepared for various scenarios and have their ducks in a row when a crisis hits them.

-Moreover, a crisis can be anything from a negative review that goes viral, death of an employee, change in management or lawsuits among thousands of other possibilities.
-The advent and growing social media penetration make companies vulnerable to crisis situations.
+Moreover, a crisis can be anything from a negative review that goes viral, the death of an employee, change in management or lawsuits among thousands of other possibilities.

 Many companies make the fatal mistake of assuming that their company is above any crisis and no crisis can affect them.
 Hence, they never invest in crisis communication training nor do they have guidelines set for what to do during a crisis.